Home » Read & Learn » WordPress » WordPress How To: Website Image Tips

 Graphic Compression Tools

-I’ve mentioned several times about images slowing your site.
-Once you get your images to the correct size, further compression can make those file sizes even smaller.
-Here are some tools to consider:
+I’ve mentioned several times that images slow down your site.
+Once you have resized your images to the correct size, further compression can reduce their file sizes even further.
+Here are some tools to consider: https://www.theistudio.com/shortpixel

 Graphic Tutorials